 If you love flowers and plants as much as I do, you need to visit @dubaimiraclegarden, it’s truly magical.

 5 Best things to do in Dubai with kids – #5 Meet a camel at Dubai Desert.

-The classic Dubai desert safari will include several activities in a day or half – day safari desert tour.
+The classic Dubai desert safari will include several activities in a day or half-day safari desert tour.
 The Desert tours vary and the package they offer varies in the experience you will get.
-Some activities include camel riding – best experienced in sunset for sunning pictures, henna painting and dressing up, the golden dune bashing either in a 4 wheel drive car or on a motor bike (for families, it is best to use the 4WD vehicles), quad biking for the adventurous, soaring over the desert in a hot air balloon, holding clever Falcons, camping under the stars with entertainment from Belly Dancers and Fire Trickers.
-The kids will be fascinated at seeing a real camel, dining in the desert and sand bashing across the vast desert.
+Some activities include camel riding – best experienced in the sunset for stunning pictures, henna painting and dressing up, the golden dune bashing either in a 4 wheel drive car or on a motorbike (for families, it is best to use the 4WD vehicles), quad biking for the adventurous, soaring over the desert in a hot air balloon, holding clever Falcons, camping under the stars with entertainment from Belly Dancers and Fire Trickers.
+The kids will be fascinated at seeing a real camel, dining in the desert, and sand bashing across the vast desert.
 It is truly an experience not to be missed.

 5 Best things to do in Dubai with kids – Final thoughts